Lyndon Baines Johnson, (1908-1973), 36th President of the United States

 Lyndon Baines Johnson, (1908-1973), 36th President of the United States.
 Born far from the centers of power, he devoted his life to the art of politics and eventually reached the most powerful position in the world, the presidency.
 Earlier, as Senate floor leader of the Democratic Party, he became one of the most important men in Washington.

 Frustrated in his bid for the Democratic presidential nomination in 1960, Johnson settled for the vice presidency under John F. Kennedy and contributed significantly to the ticket’s victory that fall.
 For nearly three years he served as a loyal and unusually active lieutenant to the dynamic younger man who in 1960 had defeated his presidential aspirations and then selected him as a running mate.
 Then, as a result of the tragic assassination of President Kennedy, Johnson found himself occupying the White House.
-He quickly broke the legislative deadlock between president and Congress and obtained enactment of major domestic measures proposed by his predecessor.
+He quickly broke the legislative deadlock between the president and Congress and obtained enactment of major domestic measures proposed by his predecessor.

 In the 1964 presidential election, Johnson overwhelmed Sen. Barry Goldwater.
 He then expanded his program of domestic reform, which he believed would lead to a “Great Society.”
 But the rest of the world did not respond so readily to Johnson’s innovating tendencies.
 His popularity and ability to control events declined, chiefly because of his decision to escalate the war in Vietnam.
 Unexpectedly, he decided not to seek reelection in 1968.
-And here you can read also about GED courses.

 Boyhood and Education